-- Single-chip configuration solution for Altera ACEX® 1K, APEXTM 20K (including APEX 20K, APEX 20KC, and APEX 20KE), APEX II, Arria® GX, Cyclone®, Cyclone II, FLEX® 10K (including FLEX 10KE and FLEX 10KA), MercuryTM, Stratix® II, and Stratix II GX devices - Contains 4-, 8-, and 16-Mb flash memories for configuration data storage - On-chip decompression feature almost doubles the effective configuration density - Standard flash die and a controller die combined into single stacked chip package - External flash interface supports parallel programming of flash and external processor access to unused portions of memory - Flash memory block or sector protection capability using the external flash interface - Supported in EPC4 and EPC16 devices - Page mode support for remote and local reconfiguration with up to eight configurations for the entire system - Compatible with Stratix series remote system configuration feature - Supports byte-wide configuration mode fast passive parallel (FPP) with an 8-bit data output per DCLK cycle - Supports true n-bit concurrent configuration (n = 1, 2, 4, and 8) of Altera FPGAs
+- Single-chip configuration solution for Altera® ACEX® 1K, APEX® 20K (including APEX 20K, APEX 20KC, and APEX 20KE), APEX II, Arria® GX, Cyclone®, Cyclone II, FLEX® 10K (including FLEX 10KE and FLEX 10KA), Mercury®, Stratix® II, and Stratix II GX devices - Contains 4-, 8-, and 16-Mb flash memories for configuration data storage - On-chip decompression feature almost doubles the effective configuration density - Standard flash die and a controller die combined into single stacked chip package - External flash interface supports parallel programming of flash and external processor access to unused portions of memory - Flash memory block or sector protection capability using the external flash interface - Supported in EPC4 and EPC16 devices - Page mode support for remote and local reconfiguration with up to eight configurations for the entire system - Compatible with Stratix series remote system configuration feature - Supports byte-wide configuration mode fast passive parallel (FPP) with an 8-bit data output per DCLK cycle - Supports true n-bit concurrent configuration (n = 1, 2, 4, and 8) of Altera FPGAs - Pin selectable 2-ms or 100-ms power-on reset (POR) time

-© 2012 Altera Corporation.
+Intel Corporation.
 All rights reserved.
-ALTERA, ARRIA, CYCLONE, HARDCOPY, MAX, MEGACORE, NIOS, QUARTUS and STRATIX words and logos are trademarks of Altera Corporation and registered in the U.S. Patent and Trademark Office and in other countries.
-All other words and logos identified as trademarks or service marks are the property of their respective holders as described at www.altera.com/common/legal.html.
-Altera warrants performance of its semiconductor products to current specifications in accordance with Altera's standard warranty, but reserves the right to make changes to any products and services at any time without notice.
-Altera assumes no responsibility or liability arising out of the application or use of any information, product, or service described herein except as expressly agreed to in writing by Altera.
-Altera customers are advised to obtain the latest version of device specifications before relying on any published information and before placing orders for products or services.
+Intel, the Intel logo, Altera, Arria, Cyclone, Enpirion, MAX, Nios, Quartus and Stratix words and logos are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Intel warrants performance of its FPGA and semiconductor products to current specifications in accordance with Intel's standard warranty, but reserves the right to make changes to any products and services at any time without notice.
+Intel assumes no responsibility or liability arising out of the application or use of any information, product, or service described herein except as expressly agreed to in writing by Intel.
+Intel customers are advised to obtain the latest version of device specifications before relying on any published information and before placing orders for products or services.